Itzjunio/SYLVESTER-DELIVERY-APP/client/rider/README.md

 - Image caching and optimization
 - Efficient state management

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please open an issue in the repository or contact the development team.

----

-**Note**: This app was converted from a Bootstrap web application to provide a native mobile and web experience using Flutter.
-All original functionality has been preserved and enhanced with modern mobile app features.